libby2cm/wsl-configs/README.md

 - The helpers you need to configure (easy to infer/update from configs in UX)
 - Dashboard configuration (once you have the counter entities defined, easy enough to add cards for them to a dashboard)

+### Misc:

+- If you are using the 'Show Status' boolean helper, you can use it in other automations as well.
+For example, I have an automation which shuts off all inside/outside lights if they are on, or turned on, during showtime.
+The family *LOVES* this.. 🤪